kylape/custom-format-handlers/README.md

 ```

 There's also a diff you can apply, included in this project.
 To install the
-actual code, you need to create the follow folder structure in EAP 6.1:
+actual code, you need to create the following folder structure in EAP 6.1:

 ```
 $JBOSS_HOME/system/layers/base/com/redhat/gss/logging/main